aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/load-notebook-instantly/_index.md

 ## Step 3: Access Child Documents

 Because instant loading is enabled, all child documents (sections, pages, etc.) are already in memory.
-You can iterate over them directly.
+You can iterate over them directly, which is the fastest way to **read OneNote sections**.

 ```java
 for (INotebookChildNode notebookChildNode : notebook) {